zenml-io/zenml/docs/book/resources/best-practices.md

 ### Initialize the ZenML repository in the root of the source code tree of a project, even if it's optional

-This will set the ZenML project root for the project and create a local profile.
+This will set the ZenML project root for the project and create a local configuration.
 The advantage is that you create and maintain your active stack on a project level.

 ### Include a `.dockerignore` in the ZenML repository to exclude files and folders from the container images built by ZenML for containerized environments